koodikulma-fi/data-signals/README.md

 ### Selectors

+TODO: CLEAN THIS PORTION UP..
+THEN BASICALLY DOCUMENTED.

 There are 4 data reusing helpers available:
 - `createDataTrigger` creates a function that can be called to trigger a callback when the reference data is changed from the last time.
     * First create a trigger: `const myTrigger = createDataTrigger((newMem, oldMem) => { ...do something... }))`.